top of page

 Luckily, mindfulness can be practiced almost anywhere.
 There are plenty of apps, tools and online resources to help guide you through a mindful meditation or even a full mindfulness course.

-Mindfulness gets easier with practice, so keep at it!
+Mindfulness gets easier with practice, and the rewards grow over time.

 Our sources and for more information: https://www.nhs.uk https://www.mindful.org